Code-Institute-Submissions/b1ndark-project1/README.md

 The website:
 - Starting at the top, the navigate bar is simple, easy to use and follows the user as the website is being scrolled down.
-- Within the nav bar the user will be able to access diferent pages, Home, Beaches, Activities and Sign Up
+- Within the nav bar the user will be able to access different pages, Home, Beaches, Activities and Sign Up
 - In each page there will be display information to the user
 - Sign up page, the user will be able to request information, when trying to submit the form while missing some details, the user will be notified.
-    - once the form submited the user will be notified of it.
+    - once the form submitted the user will be notified of it.
 - At the bottom of each page(footer) the user will have access to contact details and social networks.

 ___